 For many people, the idea of going on a retreat might seem rather intimidating.
-But in fact retreats are for ordinary people at any time in their lives.
-No expectations are placed on anyone going on retreat, and you don’t need to be a churchgoer.
+But in fact there are many retreats for ordinary people at any time in their lives.
+At most retreats no expectations are placed on those who attend; you don’t even need to be a churchgoer.
 Retreats vary in length from as short as a day, or a weekend, to a week or even longer.
 Often, retreat centres ask only for what you can afford to pay.

 - wish for some quiet time?